 Just visited the nearby park to watch children play.

 I found in-hand EXAMPLES of different parenting styles.
-While some kids were playing baseball, their parents watched from afar; some of them smiling, cheering them up.
-Some are afraid, shouting, “are you alright honey?” when the child falls while running.
+While some kids were playing baseball, their parents watched from afar.
+Some parents were smiling, cheering their kids, and watching from afar.
+Some are afraid, shouting, “Are you alright honey?” when the child falls while running.

-For a minute there, I almost time-traveled to my childhood; and remembered a friend whose parents were always around him – not in a warm way – but as if to hover over them, like a helicopter.
-Ohh, yes, Helicopter parents do exist.
-Just like my friend’s parents – it is one parenting style that never went out of practice.
+For a minute there, I almost time-traveled to my childhood and remembered a friend whose parents were always around him.
+But never in a warm way.
+It seemed as if they were hovering over them like a helicopter.
+Oh, yes, Helicopter parents do exist.
+Like my friend’s parents, it is one parenting style that has never gone out of practice.

 Who Are Helicopter Parents?

 A helicopter parent is a term first used in a 1969 book called Between Parent & Teenager by Dr. Haim Ginott’.
 Here, teens said that their parents were always hovering over them.
 It felt like a helicopter.
-Different terms followed to define the same kind of parenting and people came up with different names, such as lawnmower parenting, bulldoze parenting, and more.
+Different terms were used to define the same kind of parenting, and people came up with different names, such as lawnmower parenting, bulldoze parenting, and more.

 Now, who are these parents?